jwp/.tty/.github/README.md

 Collection of scripts to generate configurations for various emulators.
 Currently, only xterm; some initial hints for rust(Alacritty).

-Much of the configuration performed by these scripts are specialized for custom applications and are likely undesirable for most environments.
+Much of this is purely experimental; the configuration performed by these scripts are specialized for custom applications and are likely undesirable for most environments.

 This is not likely to be useful to others outside of a starting point or inspiration for making your own configuration generator.